 Before sending an email, you should clearly understand your target audience and who your email subscribers are, their daily routines, occupation, and demographics.

-You’ll need to develop different sending times for Ann, a freelance journalist from Amsterdam, and John from the US working for the huge corporation.
+You’ll need to develop different sending times for Ann, a freelance journalist from Amsterdam, and John, an employee for a big US corporation.

-These people have different time zones, work schedules, and daily routines, so it’s uber important to consider that while planning your email schedule.
-Don’t hesitate to check data collected by Google Analytics, Facebook Ads, and other sources that can give you more data insights.
+These people have different work schedules and daily routines dependent on their own time zone, so it’s very important to consider that while planning your email schedule.
+Don’t hesitate to check data collected by Google Analytics, Facebook Ads, and other sources that can give you more insights.

 You can run as many tests as possible to figure out the best time to send emails for your email campaigns.